 The St Margaret's Boarding House accommodates around 190 residents.
 It is centrally located in the heart of the campus, along with the dining hall and laundry facilities.
-The youngest boarders are housed in their own dedicated wing.
 The Health Centre is also located in this precinct and is staffed by two Registered Nurses and/or Paramedics.